Kanyandula/BreakingNewsApp/README.md

 <p align="center">
 This is a News application that fetches data from the network and display it to the user.
-I has got functionalities that let the user  search, save , share and delete favourite news article by swiping left  or right.
+It has got functionalities that let the user  search, save , share and delete favourite news article by swiping left  or right.
 The app launches with an animated splash screen an has a very nice Icon.
   </p>